-Firms must register any person engaged in the securities business of the firm by filing the appropriate registration application online through the Central Registration Depository (Web CRD) to become registered with FINRA, the appropriate jurisdictions and/or self-regulatory organizations.
-After registration, a 120-day window will be available for the individual to schedule an appointment to take the required qualification exam(s).
+Firms must register any person engaged in the securities business of the firm by filing the appropriate registration application online through the Central Registration Depository (CRD) Program to become registered with FINRA, the appropriate jurisdictions and/or self-regulatory organizations.

 FINRA, in exceptional cases, may waive qualification examinations and accept other standards as evidence of an applicant’s qualification for registration.
-Waiver requests must be filed electronically via the Firm Gateway.
+Waiver requests must be filed electronically via the FINRA Gateway.

 Withdrawing an Individual Application (Form U5)